So You Want to Buy a School to Live In? We Can Help!

 A new life for an old schoolhouse

-When Stacie Grissom and her husband Sean, along with their 11-month-old son and their dog, moved back to their hometown of Franklin, Indiana from New York City and began looking at homes, they never expected their Realtor® to tell them that the school that they grew up near was up for sale for the first time since 1956.
+When Stacie Grissom and her husband Sean, along with their son and their dog, moved back to their hometown of Franklin, Indiana, from New York City and began looking at homes, they never expected their Realtor® to tell them that the school they grew up near was up for sale for the first time since 1956.

-Even though this schoolhouse in Franklin had been a residential home since 1956, when Grissom and Sean bought it last year, they knew it would need some love.
+Even though this schoolhouse in Franklin had been a residential home since 1956, when Grissom and Sean bought it, they knew it would need some love.
 But they were up for the challenge.

-They understand that buying a school comes with a unique set of challenges.
-Grissom says,“the price to buy the school was $175,000, and by the end of all the renovations, we’ll be spending a lot more than that.
-It’s a big building that needs a lot of work, but we’re excited to make it a long-term project.”
+They understood that buying a school came with a unique set of challenges.
+Grissom says, “The price to buy the school was $175,000, and [we knew that] by the end of all the renovations, we [would have spent] a lot more than that.”
+The big building needed a lot of work, but the long-term project sparked their excitement.

-The school holds a special place for the couple.
-Not only is it in their hometown, but “Sean and I were on the same cross country team, and our competition course was right past the school.”
+The school held a special place for the couple.
+Not only was it in their hometown, but “Sean and I were on the same cross country team, and our competition course was right past the school.”

 They’ve embarked on a research project to find out as much about the history of the school as they can, and Grissom even got to interview the 90+-year-old-women who used to live across the street.
 Grissom found out that “her parents used the school as a barn from the 40s until 1956, when it was purchased by the family we bought it from.
 Her family used the school to house farm equipment, turkeys, chickens, sheep, pigs, and even cattle!”

-Because they live in a school, they’ll obviously need a school mascot.
+Because they lived in a school, they also wanted to have a school mascot.
 “We decided to make our school mascot the ‘Gobblers,’” Grissom says.

-“We’re pretty early in our process,” she says, “but there is absolutely no way we could do this without the insights from my parents, especially my dad.”
-Because her parents run a commercial real estate business, they are able to use their relationships with contractors and vendors to help the renovation work go smoothly.
+Grissom and Sean took a lot of advice and insights from her parents, who run a commercial real estate business.
+They were able to use their relationships with contractors and vendors to help the renovation work go smoothly.

-She’s also working with Danny Causey, who offers conceptual architectural renderings in Franklin — you can check them out on her Instagram page, SchoolhouseHomestead.
-“He is helping us design the layouts and plans for the school, which is helpful to have before we get architects and contractors going.”
+She also worked with Danny Causey, who offers conceptual architectural renderings in Franklin — you can check them out on her Instagram page, SchoolhouseHomestead.
+Causey helped them “design the layouts and plans for the school,” a handy step before they got architects and contractors going.

 Where can I find converted schools for sale?